Adana: Universities

-Kanuni University is a recently opened, tuition-based university founded by the Çukurova Education and Culture Foundation.

 Healthcare

-Adana is a major health centre for a wide area stretching from the Mediterranean to Southeastern Anatolia.
-It has four university hospitals, eight state hospitals and seven private hospitals.

-In the Hastaneler (Hospitals) part of the Seyhan district hospitals - including the Numune General Hospital, the Çukurova State Hospital, the Hospital for Thoracic Diseases and the Military Hospital - line up on both sides of H. Ömer Sabancı Street.

 Part of Çukurova University, Balcalı Hospital is a research hospital that was founded in 1987 after the Faculty of Medicine moved to the main campus.
 It has 1050 inpatient beds in 47 service units, a 58-bed intensive care unit and a 17-bed emergency unit.
 The largest hospital in Southern and Southeastern Anatolia, it is also one of the biggest hospitals of Turkey.

 A new health campus is expected to open in Yüreğir by 2014, which will include a 600-bed General Hospital, 200-bed Heart and Stroke Hospital, 250-bed maternity hospital, 100-bed oncology hospital, 150-bed Physiotherapy and Rehabilitation Centre and 100-bed Psychiatry Hospital.
 The campus will have a capacity of 1400 inpatients and will be connected to the Hastaneler area via a bridge over the Seyhan river which will create one big campus.

 Transportation

-In the 16th century, Adana was a port city where ships could navigate along the Seyhan River to the port just south of Taşköprü.
-It is now on the main route connecting Europe to the Middle East.